 Those seeking to prepare for major competitions or to launch a career as a performer are especially encouraged to apply to the Artist Certificate program.
-Participants will be chosen on the basis of an audition adjudicated by a faculty admissions committee.
+Participants will be chosen on the basis of an audition adjudicated by faculty.

 Each artist will present one solo recital or the equivalent annually, and will participate in a competition or other performance as outlined per program requirements.

-Instrumental participants will be entitled to receive one and a half hours weekly of applied lessons and one hour weekly of chamber coaching.
-They will also take part in one chamber group each semester as well as one or more additional ensemble(s) as described in the participant’s letter of acceptance.
+All certificate students will be entitled to receive one hour weekly of applied lessons and are to perform a jury every semester in which they do not have a recital.
+Instrumentalists will take part in chamber music each semester as well as one or more additional ensemble(s) according to their area as assigned.

-Participants will also meet for six two-hour sessions every semester in an Art Reflection Seminar.
+Participants will also meet together every semester in Reflection Seminars.

-- Strings: Bachelor's degree or international equivalent expected
+Bachelor's degree or international equivalent expected; master's degree preferred.

-Exceptions are made at the discretion of the Admissions Committee.
+Exceptions are made at the discretion of the dean or associate dean.

 Conversational proficiency, minimum TOEFL score: 15 Speaking, 15 Listening.
 No Reading or Writing score minimum required.